nais/blog/README.md

-# nais-blog
+# Archived repository

-Archived repository
+The content has been merged with nais.io and the content moved to to nais.github.io repository

-The content has been mmerged with nais.io and the content moved to to nais.github.io repository
+## nais-blog

 Blog for the [NAIS](https://nais.io) team @ [NAV](https://nav.no).

-## 🛠 Add content
+### 🛠 Add content

 * Install [Hugo static site generator](https://gohugo.io/) with your preferred package manager.
 * Start the development server by running `hugo serve`.